 Susie Weinacht is the executive director of the Iowa PTA, and has served in a variety of civic and

 volunteer capacities.
 She is not, in anything I've read, big on details, but gets much credit for principles.
-Her op-ed expressed concern with flood protection, as well as making economic sustainable by "adding new business, and finding new ways to create jobs and encourage investment."
+Her op-ed expressed concern with flood protection, as well as making economic development sustainable by "adding new business, and finding new ways to create jobs and encourage investment."
 She is specifically attentive to NewBo, Kingston and Ellis Boulevard.
-Her biggest issue is budget priorities, which for her are public safety and infrastructure.
 She told the Gazette reporters her budget priorities are public safety and infrastructure: "We need to infill; we need to have property tax on our rolls."
 To another question, she added: "We need to prioritize what I'm considering the rebirth of our inner city--urban infill rather than sprawl."
 Hear hear!
 Her website's cryptic issues page says she wants the city to "[S]upport and encourage stronger, safer neighborhoods and positive youth development."

 In the first round, I voted for Knox-Seymour and Anthony Brown.
 While each candidate has something to recommend them, Knox-Seymour and Weinacht are distinctive in their degree of attention to urban issues and our common life.